 |Relative to other forms of soft evidence, authority is important.||Relative to any form of hard evidence, authority is worthless.|

 I have had many, many experiences where people tried to win an argument by waving credentials in my face – and almost always it’s a sign that they’re dead wrong.
 If they had a physically-correct argument, they wouldn’t need to flaunt their credentials.
+It is particularly hilarious when somebody tries this without realizing that their credentials are a small subset of mine.
+In such cases I could maybe win the argument by citing my credentials, but I never do, because that would set a bad example about the larger issue, namely the folly of appeal to authority.

 I try to support my arguments by saying “if you don’t believe me, go do the following experiment" or some such ... as opposed to saying “you have to agree with me because I have such-and-such fancy credentials or such-and-such fancy affiliation”.